We’re Moving! Effective 2/15, our new address is: 2001 L Street, NW, Suite 500 PMB#50111, Washington, DC 20036

 We also know that there are inherited gene mutations that affect breast cancer, such as BRCA 1 and BRCA2 mutations.

 Breast cancer treatments have evolved over the years with the development of a range of chemotherapy drugs and therapies that target specific types of known breast cancers.
-About 25 percent of women with breast cancer are found to overexpress a protein called Her2.
-Trastuzumab (Herceptin) is a targeted therapy for women with Her 2 positive breast cancer.
-In addition, nearly four out of five women with breast cancer have hormone receptor (HR) positive cancer, also called estrogen receptor (ER) and/or progesterone receptor (PR) positive.
+About 15 to 20% of women with breast cancer are found to overexpress a protein called HER2.
+Nearly four out of five women with breast cancer have hormone receptor (HR) positive cancer, also called estrogen receptor (ER) and/or progesterone receptor (PR) positive.
 Hormonal therapies may keep these types of cancers from growing, increasing survival and reducing recurrence.

 It is important to recognize that just like any other diagnosis, knowing the specific kind of breast cancer one has is important to finding the best treatment.